open-feature/dotnet-sdk/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to the OpenFeature project.

-Our community meetings are held fortnightly on Thursdays at 4pm.
+Our community meetings are held regularly and open to everyone.
 Check the [OpenFeature community calendar](https://calendar.google.com/calendar/u/0?cid=MHVhN2kxaGl2NWRoMThiMjd0b2FoNjM2NDRAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) for specific dates and for the Zoom meeting links.

 Thanks so much for your contributions to the OpenFeature project.